SpongePowered/SpongeDocs/source/server/spongineer/debugging.rst

 4. Is every plugin you're using built against your desired Sponge build?

-The Sponge API is subject to change sometimes.
+The SpongeAPI is subject to change sometimes.
 When you try to use an older plugin on the most recent Sponge build and a crash occurs, try downgrading Sponge or contact the plugin author to get an updated plugin.
 If you're on an older Sponge build and a recent plugin crashes, try to update Sponge first.
 If that doesn't fix the issue, contact the plugin author and ask for a fix.